It is presumed you already have the necessary tools installed and are ready to go. If you are not there yet, see Installing Tools (Windows).

 Visual Studio projects have hundreds of compiler switches and options to choose from.
 Using custom Project Property Sheets is a convenient way to synchronize or share these common settings among other projects.

-The Plugin Wizard, used to generate the plugin project, adds Rhino plugin-specific property sheets to the project.
+The Plugin Template, used to generate the plugin project, adds Rhino plugin specific property sheets to the project.
 To view these property sheets, click View > Property Manager.

 Boilerplate Build